xihaoli/STAARpipeline-Tutorial/README.md

 ### Step 1: Fit STAAR null model
 #### Script: <a href="STAARpipeline_Null_Model.r">**STAARpipeline_Null_Model.r**</a> or <a href="STAARpipeline_Null_Model_GENESIS.r">**STAARpipeline_Null_Model_GENESIS.r**</a>
 * `STAARpipeline_Null_Model.r` fits the STAAR null model using the STAARpipeline package. <br>
-* `STAARpipeline_Null_Model_GENESIS.r` fits the null model using the GENESIS package and convert it to STAAR null model using the STAARpipeline package.
+* `STAARpipeline_Null_Model_GENESIS.r` fits the null model using the GENESIS package and convert it to the STAAR null model using the STAARpipeline package.
 #### Input: Phenotype data and (sparse) genetic relatedness matrix.
 For more details, please see the R scripts.
 #### Output: a Rdata file of the STAAR null model.